NITHISH74/Mini-project-Super-Resolution/README.md

 measure the quality improvement achieved by the ESRGAN model.
 Finally, the sharpened and enhanced output image is displayed, providing a visual representation of the overall image enhancement process.
-The script emphasizes the effectiveness of ESRGAN in superresolution tasks and highlights the improvements in image quality achieved through deep learning techniques.
+The script emphasizes the effectiveness of ESRGAN in Super Resolution tasks and highlights the improvements in image quality achieved through deep learning techniques.
 ### Discussion